IndaPlus22/sakao-jblomlof-tarnvik-daniels5-project/docs/specification.md

 issue - For each issue a new branch is created to deal with that issue.
 It's then merged to dev.

 ## Project standards
 When working on issues include the issue number.
 Pull-requests should be always be created on a new branch with the branch named after the issue.
 If the issue is (#9 "Do this"), then the branch shall be named "issue/9-do-this".
+If you want to create a new branch for an issue that already exists, add a -2 to the end. "issue/9-do-this-2", and so on.
 Issues should have a short but descriptive title with a longer description describing the issue.
+Title should be in future tense.

 Create a new branch with `git switch -c <branch-name>`.
 The `-c` flag creates a new branch.